From dragonflies the size of large birds to sharks the size of large whales, here are the 10 most awesome giants from prehistory.

 Although assumed to have been an apex predator, preying on crocodilians of the age, experts now believe its diet consisted more of aquatic creatures like 3m (10 ft) long lungfish, a dietary trait unique to Titanoboa among all boas.
 Because of its sheer weight, moving around on land would’ve been hard, and among the tree canopies out of the question, hence why it was mostly water bound.

 The Vorombe Titan was the largest ever bird to exist and belonged to the ratite group of flightless birds with long, thin legs.
-It inhabited Madagascar just 1 millenia ago.
+It inhabited Madagascar just one millennium ago.

-The largest bird to exist today, the Ostrich, grows up to 2.75 metres (about 9 feet) tall and weighs more than 150 kg (330 pounds).
-By comparison, the Vorombe may not have towered over the Ostrich at 3m, yet was much bulkier with a thicker neck, great hulking legs, and feet more akin to a T Rex than a big bird.
+The largest bird to exist today – the Ostrich – grows up to 2.75 metres (about 9 feet) tall and weighs more than 150 kg (330 pounds).
+By comparison, the Vorombe may not have towered over the Ostrich at 3m, yet was much bulkier with a thicker neck, great hulking legs, and feet resembling more a T Rex’s than a big bird’s.
 And it was more than four times heavier at 650kg (1500 lbs).
 One specimen even reached 860 kg (1,900 lb) in weight.
 It was so enormous, its weight matched that of the smallest Sauropod dinosaurs.
 Its eggs were like large footballs.

 Fortunately, with its giant talons and daggered beak, it was a herbivore and fed on fruit among the forests of Madagascar rather than early human settlers.
-As these people continued to spread and multiply across the large island, however, they preyed on these giant avians and destroyed their habitats from 600 AD until their eventual demise as late as 1200 AD.
+As these people spread and multiplied across the large island, however, they preyed on these giant avians and destroyed their habitats from 600 AD until their eventual demise as late as 1200 AD.